scalefreegan/steinmetz-lab/Docs/general/PostdocRetreat/flashtalk_abstract.md

+# Flash talk Abstract
+###### Aaron Brooks
+###### Advisor: Lars Steinmetz, EMBL Heidelberg
+#### Deciphering Causal Pathways That Mediate Genetic Effects on Multiomic Molecular Profiles

+*with Chenchen Zhu (EMBL), Nicole Paczia (ICSB), Carole Linster (ICSB), and Oliver Stegle (EMBL-EBI)*

-Unraveling molecular processes that lead from genotype to phenotype is crucial to treat genetic diseases as well as understand how molecular pathways evolve.
-Until recently few studies have considered the effect of genetic variation at more than one biological scale.
-Furthermore, to our knowledge none of these studies has been able to place a QTL within an integrated cellular context to determine how it functions.
+Unraveling molecular processes that lead from genotype to phenotype is critical to treat genetic diseases and maintain health, as well as understand how biological pathways evolve.
+Until recently, however, few studies have considered how genetic variation affects processes across biological scales.

-*My project aims to identify genetic variations that affect molecular processes across multiple biological layers, from transcription to post-translational mechanisms.
-I will place the variants we identify within the context of integrated biochemical networks to reveal intervention points that can modulate their effect.*
+*Our study aims to identify the impact of genetic variation within and between biological scales by integrating multiple omic measurements in a genetically tractable yeast population.*

-So far we have profiled the transcriptome, proteome, and metabolome for 50 genetically diverse yeast strains.
+We have profiled the transcriptome, proteome, and metabolome for 50 genetically diverse yeast segregants.
 We measured variation in transcript levels, 3´ transcript isoform usage, protein levels, and the dynamics of more than 30 metabolites at four time points during exponential growth.
-Our dataset provides an unprecedented window into the consequences of genetic variation across several molecular layers.
-My task will be to integrate these data using machine learning techniques, leveraging prior knowledge to robustly detect multi-omic QTLs and interpret their function within the context of macromolecular networks.
+Our dataset provides unprecedented detail about how genetic variation leads to differences in molecular profiles.
+We are integrating these data using machine learning techniques and prior knowledge to identify causal genetic loci and interpret how they function in the context of biochemical networks.

-The findings from this study will have implications for the design and analysis of clinical omics studies aimed at discovering personalized targets for molecular intervention.
-We anticipate that combining measurements across multiple molecular profiles and integrating these measurements within the context of biological networks will increase our ability to detect QTLs and understand how they function.
+The findings from our study will have implications for the design and analysis of clinical omics studies aimed at discovering personalized targets for molecular intervention.
+We anticipate that combining measurements across multiple molecular profiles will increase our ability to detect genetic loci and understand how they lead to disease.